 With precise reorder point calculation, you don’t need to worry about goods piling up in the warehouse because you ordered too much, or see the customer sad faces because they can’t buy the things they’re looking for.

-Reorder point will make your purchase run smoothly without having to experience these worries.
+Reorder point will make your purchasing system run smoothly without having to experience these worries.
 In this article, we will discuss what a reorder point is, and how to calculate it properly.

 What is a Reorder Point